-We therefore first assert: It is not now nor ever has been our intention to abolish the liturgical service of God completely, but rather to purify the one that is now in use from the wretched accretions which corrupt it and to point out an evangelical use. iii
+We therefore first assert: It is not now nor ever has been our intention to abolish the liturgical service of God completely, but rather to purify the one that is now in use from the wretched accretions which corrupt it and to point out an evangelical use.3

-With that fairly lengthy prelude, I refer you to the title of this essay: "Liturgical Worship for Evangelism and Outreach."
+With that fairly lengthy prelude, I refer you to the title of this essay: "Liturgical Worship for Church Planters."
 There is almost a contradiction in terms in that phrase.
 Not much of what you are reading by or about the pastors of growing churches advocates a liturgical style of worship.
 David Luecke insists that "liturgical renewal [in recent history] has not been associated with a burst of church growth," and urges liturgical Lutherans to "package their [gospel] offering better."
-Walther Kallestad, who looks out at over 4000 worshipers Sunday by Sunday at his Lutheran Community Church of Joy (ELCA), recently wrote, "If we are absolutely honest-what most churches do on Sunday morning is not working."vi No pastor who is honestly interested in outreach can avoid dealing with the implications of that opinion.
-Fact is, most evangelism-geared pastors don't need experts to tell them that.
-In their own ministries, and even more in the ministries around them, they see what draws and what does not draw people to worship.
-WELS pastors are by no means the only pastors affected by this non-liturgical point of view.
-The Methodist editor Keith Pohl recently wrote that he is "afraid the battle is over."
-According to him, the popular, non-liturgical style has won and has moved to local churches.
-"I suspect that many of our churches are copying what they see.
-'Come worship with us and be entertained.""
-So here is the pastor in the last years of the twentieth century, aching to carry the gospel of Jesus to a dying world, reaching for forms and methods which allow him to do that as well as he can.
-And in the midst of this deep desire, both conventional wisdom and personal experience are leading him away from his liturgical moorings.
+Walther Kallestad, who looks out at over four thousand worshipers Sunday by Sunday at his Lutheran Community Church of Joy (ELCA), recently wrote, "If we are absolutely honest - what most churches do on Sunday morning is not working."
+No church planter worth